-The climax forest community in this photo is located in the Oak Ridge Moraine in South Central Ontario near Peterborough.
+The climax forest community in this photo is in the Oak Ridge Moraine in South Central Ontario near Peterborough in the back thirty acres of our property.
 The picture was taken in January during a light snowfall.
-This forest is located in the back thirty acres of our property.
-There is an abundance of Oak, Sugar Maple and Beech trees.
+There are lots of Oak, Sugar Maple and Beech trees.
 There is still some Birch and red pine and Spruce trees in a small area of the forest where cattle were allowed to graze.

 We have lived on this property for 14 years and that area of the property is slowly going through stages of succession.
 There was a significant clearing surrounded by many Birch trees and some large pines and a few spruce.
 The clearing is now